robots-make-art-too/EECS_1720/README.md

 - it's there if you're interested though

 ## what's new
+> course syllabus with updated due dates is now available
+>>
 > browser extension demo is in .. extension-demo/
 >>
 >>  Be sure to check additional info in extension-debugINFO.md